-If this medication gets directly in your eyes, rinse with water.
+If this medicine gets directly in your eye, rinse with water.

 Latisse side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Latisse: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Latisse: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 severe burning or itching of your eyes;

 eye swelling, redness, severe discomfort, crusting or drainage (may be signs of infection);